The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism

 Leaving the details of the derivation to the Appendix~\ref{app:Igensoftderiv} we present the final result:

-where $\tilde D(\bar{\frak{y}},\frak{y})$ solves the second order differential equation
+where $\tilde D(\bar{\mathfrak{y}},\mathfrak{y})$ solves the second order differential equation

-with $\tilde{\Omega}^2(\tilde{\xi}) = \frac{1}{2i\tilde{\mu}} \frac{\hat{q}(\tilde{\xi})\bar L}{\left<q^2\right>_\text{med}}$.
-If $\hat q$ is constant, then $L=\bar L$, $\tilde D(\bar{\frak{y}},\frak{y}) = \tilde \Omega^{-1}\sin \tilde \Omega( \bar{\frak{y}}-\frak{y})$ and we recover the results of the previous section.
+with $\tilde{\Omega}^2(\tilde{\xi}) = \frac{1}{2i\tilde{\mu}} c(z)\frac{ \hat{q}(\tilde{\xi})\bar L}{\left<q^2\right>_\text{med}}$.
+If $\hat q$ is constant, then $L=\bar L$, $\tilde D(\bar{\mathfrak{y}},\mathfrak{y}) = \tilde \Omega^{-1}\sin \tilde \Omega( \bar{\mathfrak{y}}-\mathfrak{y})$ and we recover the results of the previous section.

-Fig.~\ref{fig:generalP} shows results for $\hat{q}(\xi)$-profiles of different expansion scenarios (see Fig.~\ref{fig:interference_factor}(a)) compared to results for an equivalent static brick with the same values of $\left<q^2\right>_\text{med}$ and $E_\textsc{bdmps}$.
-Generically a faster expansion (orange) leads to a reduction of the medium modification since in that case the hottest phase will be at a time before the splitting occurs.
-At smaller energies, or small $z$, the splitting time is however so short that all scenarios lead to almost identical results.
-Even for larger energies and more equal splitting fractions we see that the expanding scenarios and a static medium show (for a wide range of gluon energies, transverse momentum and $z$) the same qualitative dependencies and the same order of magnitude effect.
-Depending on the accuracy one aims for, it may therefore be sufficient to explore expanding scenarios by calculating medium-modifications for an equivalent static brick.
-In case that a higher accuracy of the result is desired, the general formulas \eqref{eq:I4gen}, \eqref{eq:I5gen} presented here will always allow to obtain results without resorting to the simpler model of a static brick.
+Fig.~\ref{fig:generalP} shows results for $\hat{q}(\xi)$ profiles of different expansion scenarios (see Fig.~\ref{fig:interference_factor}(a)) compared to results for an equivalent static brick with the same values of $\left<q^2\right>_\text{med}$ and $E_\textsc{bdmps}$.
+Generically a faster expansion (orange) leads to a reduction of the medium modification, since in that case the hottest phase will be at a time before the splitting occurs.
+At smaller energies or small $z$, however, the splitting time is so short that all scenarios lead to almost identical results.
+Even for larger energies and more equal splitting fractions, the expanding scenarios and a static medium show the same qualitative dependencies on ${\bm \upkappa}^2$ and the same order of magnitude effect.
+For some applications, it may therefore be sufficient to explore expanding scenarios by calculating the medium modification for an equivalent static brick.
+If higher accuracy of the result is desired, the general formulas \eqref{eq4.16}, \eqref{eq4.17} presented here make it possible to avoid resorting to the simpler model of a static brick.